Laiteux/Milky/README.md

 ## Requirements

-You will have to import them to your project references in order to get everything working well.
+You will have to import the following to your project references in order to get everything working well.

 - [``MilkyNet.dll``](https://github.com/Laiteux/Milky/raw/master/Requirements/MilkyNet.dll)
 - [``Newtonsoft.Json.dll``](https://github.com/Laiteux/Milky/raw/master/Requirements/Newtonsoft.Json.dll)

 ## Documentation

-You will find here pretty much everything on how to use the library, its functionalities and features.
+Here you will find pretty much everything you need on how to use the library, its functionalities and features.

 ### MilkyManager

 I highly suggest you create a class named ``MilkyManager.cs``  like [this one](https://github.com/Laiteux/Milky/blob/master/MilkyManager.cs) in your project, don't forget to edit the namespace as well.

-This is what we are gonna use for the documentation.
+This is what we are going to use for the documentation.

 ### Initializing